pharo-project/pharo-potentialEnhancementLogs/Pharo7/ROADMAP.md

 ### Language infrastructure
 The following points are more related to the infrastructure of manipulating and loading class definitions.
 There are the basis for the future module system and cleaning some often hidden parts of the system.

-- New class definition: The class definition is not scaling anymore due to the large number of options (traits, slot, tage, package, immediate, ephemeron).
+- New class definition: The class definition is not scaling anymore due to the large number of options (traits, slot, tag, package, immediate, ephemeron).
 A fluid-based message API should be designed.

-- [Guille ] New code importer infrastructure: the importer should be able to produce MC definitions.
+- [Guille, Stef ] New code importer infrastructure: the importer should be able to produce MC definitions.

 - [Marcus should review this] Support for Undefined classes: When loading old code or code whose superclass has not yet being loaded, the system has inconsistent behavior.
 Depending on the tools, it may not load the code, raise a warning or decide that the superclass is Object without any other notice and losing the name of the original superclass.
 We are working on a new mechanism to support a unique way to handle such case.
 To be presented at IWST/ESUG

 -  [Marcus should review this] Class definition AST: Class definition is parser in different place of the system and in addition the output is the direct creation of a class object instead of an object representing the class definition that can be further manipulated.
 We are working on class definition parser.
 It produces a separate AST.
 It will help the building of tools.

 - Better update infrastructure.
 Pablo Tesone has been working on a better update mechanism, better modular class builder.

+- New Trait implementation of Pablo.

 - Ring2: Ring is a metamodel to manipulate code that is not actively running in the current system.
 It is useful to perform analysis (such as browsing, navigating off-line or remote definitions) before actually loading the code.
 Ring got redesigned by Pavel Krivanek to support the bootstrap of Pharo 60.
 The results is Ring2.